shailendrabhandari/GANsForVirtualEye/README.md

 Yes!
 The package is modular, allowing you to add new generator and discriminator models.
 Ensure they are properly defined in `models.py` and included in the `get_generator` and `get_discriminator` functions.

 ---

-## **Support**

-If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the maintainer directly.

----